angela-tarantula/holodeque/README.md

 I chose an object-oriented design where BaseHolodeque is an abstract base class that is subclassed by holodeque, binarydeque, numpydeque, holodeque64, quickdeque, and polydeque.

- - holodeque - The main implementation of the holodeque.
-It uses Python's built-in list data structure to store the matrices.
+ - holodeque - The pure-python implementation of the holodeque concept that accepts a fixed set of input.
- - binarydeque - A lightweight holodeque that stores only two different objects but is faster.
+ - binarydeque - A lightweight holodeque that only accepts a set of two input, but is faster.
+ - fexideque - A holodeque that can accept a mutable set of any number of input, but is slower.
- - numpydeque - A holodeque that uses numpy arrays instead of Python lists to store the matrices.
-It utilizes BLAS routines for matrix multiplication, so in theory it's faster, but in practice the matrices are small enough that the overhead of numpy objects is not worth it.
+ - numpydeque - A holodeque that uses numpy arrays of 64-bit integers for the base matrix.
- - holodeque64 - A holodeque that uses 64-bit integers instead of Python's arbitrary-precision integers.
-This is faster, but it limits the deque size.
- - quickdeque - A holodeque that manually implements explicit SIMD instructions.
-It also experiments with a few shortcuts to speed up matrix multiplication.
- - polydeque - Instead of a holodeque of size $m\times m$, it uses $m$ binarydeques.

 I type hint all my code and use mypy to check it.
 I also use unittest, pytest, and Hypothesis to test it.